 Consultant.
 A person with whom a student or Instructor may privately consult during the process.
 A Consultant may attend hearings with a student or Instructor, but may not participate in the hearings, and may not serve as a witness.
 Each participant may be accompanied by only one Consultant.

 Dean.
-The dean of the college or head of the equivalent academic unit in which a course or examination is conducted or his/her designee.
+The dean of the college or head of the equivalent academic unit in which a course or examination is conducted or their designee.

 Executive Officer (EO).
-The executive officer or head of the department or unit in which a course or examination is conducted or his/her designee.
+The executive officer or head of the department or unit in which a course or examination is conducted or their designee.

 Instructor.
 A faculty member or authorized staff member who supervises any academic endeavor.

 Notice.
 A written communication conveying information to or from a participant in the process.
 E-mail notices are strongly encouraged.

 Record.
 The Instructor’s Allegation Notice, written student Response, any materials relied upon by the Instructor to make the Instructor’s decision, the course syllabus, and the Instructor’s Decision Notice.